UTAH DEPARTMENT OF WORKFORCE SERVICES

 This list does not include all the reasons for which benefits may be denied.

 If you are paid benefits to which you were not entitled, an overpayment is created.
 An overpayment notice may accompany or follow a notice of denial and will contain repayment and appeal instructions.
-Benefit overpayments are established for the total weekly benefit amount including any deductions such as child support or taxes.
+Benefit overpayments are established for the total weekly benefit amount including any deductions such as child support or taxes as well as any applicable penalties.

 You should immediately contact the Collections Department as instructed on the overpayment notice to set up an installment agreement to repay the amount you owe.
 Failure to do so may result in recovery of the overpayment by garnishment of your federal and/or state tax refunds, wages, or a lien against your property.